FULL PHASE RETAINERS

 FOR ALL TYPES OF RETAINERS:

-- DO NOT place retainers in boiling water.
+- Put your retainers in boiling water.

-ALWAYS BRING YOUR RETAINERS WITH YOU FOR RETAINER CHECK VISITS!
+- ALWAYS BRING YOUR RETAINERS WITH YOU FOR RETAINER CHECK VISITS!

 Dr Tsibel’s tip/guide for long-term retention:

-After you are done with active retention phase at our office, continue to use the retainers several nights each week if you want to retain the present alignment of your teeth and avoid nature from taking its course.
+After you are done with the active retention phase at our office, continue to use the retainers several nights each week if you want to retain the present alignment of your teeth and avoid nature from taking its course.
 How often you will need to continue to use the retainers varies from one person to the next.
 After a while you yourself can determine the right schedule needed for your teeth.
 Increase the interval between retainer-wear (by a day or two) until the retainers start to feel a little tight when you place them at bedtime.
 This tightness is a sign that the interval is a little too long and the teeth are beginning to shift, so reduce the interval by a day or so.
 In another few months you can try to increase the interval again.
 This should be a good guide of how many nights per week you’ll need to wear your retainers to keep that straight smile!